apache/qpid/qpid/tools/src/java/README.txt

 The tools are based on QMF2 (Qpid Management Framework v2) and work with the C++ broker by default.
 In order to enable QMF2 support in the Java Broker you must compile the QMF plugin (see README-Java-Broker.txt)

-The main prerequisite is that The Qpid Java jar needs to be on your classpath - I tend to use qpid-all.jar but client only jars should be OK too, it's pretty much built on pure JMS.

-In order to build the Java QMF2 API, the tools and the Java Broker QMF2 plugin simply do:
+In order to build the Java QMF2 API, the Tools and the Java Broker QMF2 plugin simply do:

-ant all

-If you don't want the QMF2 plugin for the Java Broker simply do:

-ant
+mvn clean package

+This will create the jar files for the various modules, and additionally create packaged release archives for the combined tools package and the broker plugin which can be extracted for installation and use.

+There is fairly comprehensive JavaDoc available, which you can generate in a couple of ways:

+mvn javadoc:aggregate  - Builds the Javadoc for all the modules combined, output located at: qpid/tools/src/java/target/site/apidocs/index.html

+mvn javadoc:javadoc    - Builds the Javadoc for each module in turn individually, output located at: qpid/tools/src/java/<module>/target/site/apidocs/index.html

 N.B.
 At the moment the QMF2 API and tools use the "traditional" Qpid AMQP 0.10 JMS API.
 The intention is that